pivotal/docs-tap/authn-authz/role-descriptions.hbs.md

 ## <a id="deliverable"></a>deliverable

-This role gives the delivery “robot” service account the permissions neeeded to create running workloads.
+This role gives the delivery “robot” service account the permissions needed to create running workloads.
 This role is not for a user.